Holy Ghost Forane church, Muttuchira: History

-The church was harmed during the assault of the Mukalan rulers in ninth century AD.
-The church bells were taken away by them.
-That church was later remodelled and used till the 12th century.
+The church was harmed during the assault of the Mukalan rulers in the ninth century AD.
+The church bells were removed by them.
+That church was later remodelled and used until the 12th century.
 It was remodeled again in the 13th century.
 This church was named after the Holy Ghost.
-This church had the sanctity behind, verandas on both sides and the spaces for the ministers to keep afloat.
-Denha thirunal was important in this church.
-It is said that 'the Pontifical Raza of Bishop Mar Parambil Chandy after his ecclesiastical appointment was offered at Muttuchira church'.
+The church had the sanctity behind, verandas on both sides and the spaces for the ministers to keep afloat.
+Denha thirunal, Epiphany, was important in this church.
+It is said that "the Pontifical Raza of Bishop Mar Parambil Chandy after his ecclesiastical appointment was offered at Muttuchira Church".

-An ancient Saint Thomas Christian cross was discovered inside the madbaha wall, when the old church at Muttuchira was demolished.
-This cross is believed to be of the fifth century.
-The paleontology chief of Travancore Government examined this cross.
+An ancient Saint Thomas Christian cross was discovered inside the madbaha wall when the old church at Muttuchira was demolished.
+This cross is believed to be from the fifth century.
+The paleontology chief of Travancore Government examined the cross.
 His assessment is that the cross must be over 1500 years of age.
 The houses of worship at Maylappur, Kadamattam, Angamali and Kottayam Valiyapally also have such Persian crosses.
-This St Thomas cross is set near the entryway inside the new Valiyapally (great church) now.
+The St Thomas cross is set near the entryway inside the new Valiyapally (great church) now.

 However the verifiable records specify that the stone cross in front of the church was made and presented to the church by Kallarveli Kurisingal Mathai Chacko in the thirteenth century.
-Muttuchira church was known as 'Njayapally'in olden days.
+Muttuchira Church was known as Njayapally.
 There was no place called Muttuchira back then.
-The paddy fields that we seen today close to the church could have been lakes before in olden days.
-The name Muttuchira more likely came into existence when these sites were raised with bunds.
+The paddy fields close to the church today may have been lakes previously.
+The name Muttuchira most likely came into existence when the sites were raised with bunds.

 The present Valiapally (great church) and the presbytery were built amid the reign of Rev. Fr.
 Kuriakose Parambil, who was the ward minister here since 1859.
-This is elevated to a Forane church since 1890.
-The development of the five storied chime tower was begun amid the reign of Rev. Fr.
+This was elevated to a Forane church in 1890.
+The development of the five-storied chime tower was begun amid the reign of Rev. Fr.
 Ouseph Chakkalackal, who was the ward cleric in 1901.
 There are three major bells on the fifth floor.
 The chime tower has a cross on top of it.
 The height of the chime tower is 150 feet.

-Ancient Mural collections
+Ancient mural collections

-Muttuchira Church has a good collection of ancient paintings.
+Muttuchira Church has a collection of ancient paintings.